mosip/documentation/docs/adopting-lts-1.2.0.md

         * Two days for environment sanity using test rig automation
         * 3-4 weeks for full blown testing for all the modules

 For detailed information on all the enhancements in the LTS 1.2.0 version, refer the [Release Notes](https://docs.mosip.io/1.2.0/releases/release-notes/enhancements).

-However, let us briefly go over a couple of features and also look at the newly added modules.
+See below for a brief overview of features and newly-added modules.

 #### Admin Services